 Bar tips: Pensão Amor, A Tabacaria.

 Just around the corner of Cais do Sodre is the Baixa district.
-It is called to be the heart of Lisbon and therefore offers a sweet range of places to see.
-Take a sky view on the Elevador de Santa Justa, walk around the Arco da Rua Augusta or check out the plaza of Rossio.
+It is said to be the heart of Lisbon and therefore offers a sweet range of places to see.
+Take a sky view on the Elevador de Santa Justa, walk around the Arco da Rua Augusta or check out the Plaza of Rossio.

 Food tips: Panda Cantina, Artis (wine bar with food), Café Buenos Aires, Grelha do Carmo.

 Next to the Baixa district is Alfama.
 Here you will find the typical ancient architecture, churches, and steep hills that lead up to the Castelo de São Jorge.
-Don’t forget to relax and enjoy a sunset at the miradouro (view point) at Alfama.
+The narrow, winding cobblestone streets of Alfama make it one of the most romantic parts of Lisbon.
+Don’t forget to relax and enjoy a sunset at a miradouro (view point)!

-Club tip: One of the most famous clubs in Lisbon called Lux.
+Club tip: One of the most famous clubs in Lisbon called Lux Fragil.

 Another district close to this all is the famous Bairro Alto.
 Once you are walking this district, you will feel the creativity spark up around you.
 It’s a famous spot among artists and writers.
-And is filled with places to shop, sweet bars and restaurants.
+Bairro Alto is filled with places to shop, sweet bars and restaurants.
 It’s the perfect district to visit both at day and night-time.
-But if you want to kick back, there’s also a famous miradouro here.
+And if you want to kick back and relax with a view, there’s also a famous miradouro here.

 Food tip: El Ultimo Tango.